Scientific Name

 Description

-Mammillaria duwei is a small, slow-growing cactus that grows either solitary or in clumps.
-The stems are up to 1.6 inches (4 cm) tall and 2.4 inches (6 cm) in diameter.
-They are dark green, globose to short cylindrical, and have 0 to 2 central spines and 28 to 36 radial spines per areole.
-The radial spines are thin, white, brownish at base, interlacing, and densely wrapped against the body.
-The central spines are yellowish and hooked.
-Flowers are yellowish-cream to light yellow, funnel-shaped, and up 0.8 inches (2 cm) in diameter.
+Mammillaria duwei is a small, slow-growing cactus with dark green, globose to short cylindrical stems covered with tubercles tipped with clusters of spines.
+The stems can grow solitary or in clumps, reaching up to 1.6 inches (4 cm) in height and 2.4 inches (6 cm) in diameter.
+Each areole bears 0 to 2 central and 28 to 36 radial spines.
+The radial spines are thin, white, brownish at the base, interlacing, and closely appressed to the stem, measuring up to 0.15 inches (0.4 cm) long.
+The central spines are yellowish and hooked, measuring up to 0.8 inches (2 cm) long.

 Hardiness